excellalabs/open-cabinet/README.md

 Following this human-centered design techniques ensured that:

 * Design was based on an explicit understanding of users, obtained from crowdsourcing and user research
-* Users were involved throughout the design and development process, by allowing them to inform OpenCabinet's purpose, give feedback on design mockups, and interact with each version of the application
+* Users were involved throughout the design and development process, by allowing them to inform OpenCabinet's purpose, give feedback on design mock-ups, and interact with each version of the application
 * Design was driven and refined by user-centered evaluation through usability testing
 * The process was iterative with user feedback driving the next round of design and development activities.